cbdevnet/midimonster/backends/artnet.md

 A normal channel that is part of a wide channel can not be mapped individually.

 #### Known bugs / problems

+When using this backend for output with a fast event source, some events may appear to be lost due to the packet output rate limiting mandated by the [ArtNet specification](https://artisticlicence.com/WebSiteMaster/User%20Guides/art-net.pdf) (Section `Refresh rate`).